LuisDio/kub8sconf/README.md

 -- Imperative deployments ==> DO exactly these steps to arrive at this container setup <br/>
 -- Declarative deployments ==> Our container setup should look like this, make it happen <br/>

+With a Declarative approach you simply need to edit your config file and pass it to the master<br/>

+When you need to update a state to a certain pod, just give it the same config file with the modified parameter.
+However name you not be changed for the master to bring changes to the assigned pod
 # kub8sconf